netconf-wg/netconf-over-tls13/draft-ietf-netconf-over-tls13.md

 --- abstract

 RFC 7589 defines how to protect NETCONF messages with TLS 1.2.
-This document updates RFC 8325 to address TLS 1.2 and TLS 1.3 cipher suites, support requirements for TLS 1.2 and TLS 1.3, and the use of TLS 1.3's early data, which is also known as 0-RTT data.
+This document updates RFC 8325 to address support requirements for TLS 1.2 and TLS 1.3 and the use of TLS 1.3's early data.

 --- middle